LoserfruitSimp/spiider34/README.md

 ### Auto complete tags

 On supported sourses spiider34 uses [`Awesomplete`](https://github.com/LeaVerou/awesomplete) for better tag navigating in the search bar.
+(NOTE: Some sourses do not support awesomplete)

 ### Tag gallery